godotengine/godot-docs/classes/class_upnp.rst

 :ref:`UPNPResult<enum_UPNP_UPNPResult>` **UPNP_RESULT_NO_SUCH_ENTRY_IN_ARRAY** = ``4``

 No such entry in array.
-May be returned if a given port, protocol combination is not found on an :ref:`UPNPDevice<class_UPNPDevice>`.
+May be returned if a given port, protocol combination is not found on a :ref:`UPNPDevice<class_UPNPDevice>`.

 .. _class_UPNP_constant_UPNP_RESULT_ACTION_FAILED: